nf-core/eager/docs/usage.md

 #### `--vcf2genome_minc`

-Minimum depth coverage for a SNP to be called.
+Minimum depth coverage for a SNP to be made.
 Else, a SNP will be called as N.
 Default: `5`

 > Modifies VCF2Genome parameter: `-minc`

 #### `--vcf2genome_minq`

-Minimum genotyping quality of a call to be called.
+Minimum genotyping quality of a call to be made.
 Else N will be called.
 Default: `30`

 > Modifies VCF2Genome parameter: `-minq`